A Lincoln Laureate

 McKendree faculty members have high expectations for Anthony.
-“He is serious, focused, diligent and clearly dedicated to his education,” says Dr. Alan Alewine, chair of the division of science and mathematics.
+“He is serious, focused, diligent and clearly dedicated to his education,” says Dr. Alan Alewine, professor of mathematics.
 “We envision his contributions to the mathematical and biological sciences to be significant.”

 “My McKendree experience has been about finding my academic interests, having a blast in Dr. Alewine’s mathematics classes, finding acceptance, friendship, and support in Alpha Phi Omega, and getting to do a lot of community service.”